saiwong/rendr-overview/presentation.md

 4. Browser renders page and loads related JS script files
 5. Browser bootstraps any data that was used to load the page into scope
 	- session data (if logged in)
-	- list of athlete models
+	- list of ice cream cones
 6. Browser initializes Backbone

 !